About this artwork

 - Japan (Artist's nationality)

-- Six-panel screen (one of a pair); ink and light colors on paper
+- Pair of six-fold screens; ink and light color on paper

 - 156.5 × 337 cm (61 5/8 × 132 11/16 in.)